Angelspit: History

 The band released their third studio album, Hideous and Perfect on 9 September 2009.
 A video for "Fuck the Revolution" was released on 28 September 2009.
 They released their second remix album Larva Pupa Tank Coffin on 10 October 2010.
 Larva Pupa Tank Coffin includes 4 brand new Angelspit tracks and remixes by the band themselves as well as other artists.
 A video for the remix of "Sleep Now" was released on 2 October 2010.
 They released their third remix album, Carbon Beauty on 8 March 2011.
 This new remix album contains 3 new tracks as well as 10 remixes of tracks from the Hideous and Perfect album.
 A video for "Toxic Girl" was released on 13 April 2011, and a video for "Like It?
 Lick It!" was released on 27 July 2011.

-On 15 April 2011, Angelspit announced the addition of three new members: guitarist Valerie Gentile (Black Tape for a Blue Girl, The Crüxshadows), drummer Chris Kling (Hanzel und Gretyl, Mortiis) and videojammer The Liar.
+In April 2011, Angelspit announced the addition of three new members: guitarist Valerie Gentile (Black Tape for a Blue Girl, The Crüxshadows), drummer Chris Kling (Hanzel und Gretyl, Mortiis) and videojammer The Liar.
 The new line-up of Angelspit released their fourth studio album, Hello My Name Is on 11 October 2011.
 Matt James replaced Chris Kling in early 2012, and former Crüxshadows guitarist George Bikos filled in for Valerie Gentile on the band's 2012 tour.
 On 23 March 2014, Angelspit announced DestroyX was taking time off to focus on her other projects and would be re-joining Angelspit on future recordings.
 She has now started a solo career under the name Amelia Arsenic.